North American Life Insurance Company Review

 North American has over $27 billion in assets and holds over 615,000 life insurance and annuity policues.
 In 2018, it paid more than $431 million in death benefits to its policyholders.

 Data from the National Association of Insurance Commissioners (NAIC) shows that 95% of the company’s bond investments are investment grade, which is a sign of prudent investment management.

-On the whole, North American is one of the strongest insurance carriers in terms of financial ratings.
+North American is one of the strongest insurance carriers in terms of financial ratings.
 This is what you want when your loved ones rely on your life insurance policy.

-Let us now take a look at the life insurance products offered by North American.
+Continue reading to learn more about the life insurance products offered by North American.